SSWConsulting/SSW.Rules.Content/rules/write-a-good-pull-request/rule.md

 A: You should include a demonstration of the change.
 E.g. A [screenshot](/screenshots-avoid-walls-of-text) to show text/UI changes, or a [Done video](/record-a-quick-and-dirty-done-video) to demo functionality changes.

-**Q: Are you using a CMS like Netlify CMS or Tina**
+**Q: Are you using a GUI editor (like Netlify or Tina)**

-A: When using a CMS like Netlify CMS or Tina, you should make sure you update the description after creating the Pull Request so that it matches your repository standards
+A: If you're using a GUI editor for your PRs, you may need to go to the PR afterward and update the description to include the context

 ::: bad
 ![Figure: Bad example - An automatically generated description doesn't give any context to reviewers](cms-bad-example.png)